nccgroup/WCFDSer-ngng/INSTALL.md

 nbfspath=/path/to/nbfs
 ```

-Move the config file into Burp's root directory.
+Move the config file into Burp's root directory and load the plugin.